Thurunany/Thurunany/README.md

 ### 👩‍💻 About Me :

-- 🦾 I work with tecnology since 2019, and here You can see some of my jorney!
+- 🦾 I work with tecnology since 2019, and this is some of my jorney!

 - 💻 I'm current studying Systems Analysis and Development at the state university of Santa Catarina (UDESC - CCT)